microsoft/Microsoft-365-Defender-Hunting-Queries/Credential Access/Active Directory Sensitive Group Modifications.md

 Tier0Groups
 | join (union Tier0Adds, Tier0Removes) on TargetGroup
 | project Timestamp, ActionType, ActivityType, ActorName, TargetAccount, TargetAccountUpn, TargetGroup
-// If you are setting up a detection rule in MTP, you'll need to add ReportId and AccountSid to the projected columns
+// If you are setting up a detection rule in M365D, you'll need to add ReportId and AccountSid to the projected columns
 ```
 ## Category
 This query can be used to detect the following attack techniques and tactics ([see MITRE ATT&CK framework](https://attack.mitre.org/)) or security configuration states.